FollowTheProcess/followtheprocess.github.io/content/posts/graceful_shutdown.md

 This is where graceful shutdown comes in :tada:

-This is going to be a super short post just showing a good example of imnplementing graceful shutdown of a Go HTTP server.
+This is going to be a super short post just showing a good example of implementing graceful shutdown of a Go HTTP server.

 ## The Bad Way